 LINE 4-FEDERAL NET OPERATING LOSS DEDUCTION.
-Enter the federal net operating loss deduction that was claimed on the Federal Income Tax return for the taxable year.
+Enter the federal net operating loss deduction that was claimed on the federal income tax return for the taxable year.

 LINE 5-OTHER ADDITIONS TO FEDERAL TAXABLE INCOME.
-Enter on line 5 any of the following which are additions to your federal taxable income:
+Enter on line 5 any of the following which are additions to your federal taxable income and enclose applicable schedules.

 Learning Quest 529 Education Savings Program.
 Amount of any "nonqualified withdrawal" from Learning Quest.
-(Tax credits for the additions that follow may be claimed on Part I of Form K-120 - schedules required.)
+(Tax credits for the additions that follow may be claimed in Part I of Form K-120 - schedules required.)

-- Disabled Access Credit.
+- Disabled Access Credit (Business).
 Amount of depreciation deduction or business expense deduction claimed on your federal return that was used to determine the disabled access credit on your Schedule K-37. - Small Employer Healthcare Credit.
 Reduce the amount of expense deduction that is included in federal taxable income by the dollar amount of the credit claimed.
 Complete Schedule K-57 and enclose it with your return. - Community Service Contribution Credit.
 Amount of any charitable contribution claimed on your federal return used to compute the Community Service Contribution Credit on Schedule K-60. - Swine Facility Improvement Credit.
-Amount of any costs claimed on your federal return and used as the basis for this credit on Schedule K-38. - Regional Foundation Contribution Credit.
-Amount of any charitable contribution claimed on your federal return used to compute the Regional Foundation Credit on Schedule K-32. - Individual Development Account (IDA) Credit.
-Amount of the contribution claimed to the extent the same is the basis for claiming the IDA Credit on Schedule K-68. - Expenditures-Energy Credits.
-Amount of any expenditures claimed to the extent the same is claimed as the basis for any credit allowed on Credit Schedule K-73, K-77, K-79, K-81, K-82, or K-83. - Amortization-Energy Credits.
-Amount of any amortization deduction claimed, to the extent the same is claimed on the federal income tax form for deduction, with regard to Credit Schedule K-73, K-77, K-79, K-82 or K-83 and any amount claimed in determining federal adjusted gross income on carbon dioxide recapture, sequestration or utilization machinery and equipment, or waste heat utilization system property.
+Amount of any costs claimed on your federal return and used as the basis for this credit on Schedule K-38. - Individual Development Account (IDA) Credit.
+Amount of the contribution claimed to the extent the same is the basis for claiming the IDA credit on Schedule K-68. - Expenditures-Energy Credits.
+Amount of any expenditures claimed to the extent the same is claimed as the basis for any credit allowed on Schedule K-81 or carry forward amount on Schedule K-73, K-77, K-79, K-82, or K-83. - Amortization-Energy Credits.
+Carry forward amount of any amortization deduction claimed-to the extent the same is claimed on the federal return for deduction-with regard to Schedule K-73, K-77, K-79, K-82 or K-83 and any amount claimed in determining federal adjusted gross income on carbon dioxide recapture, sequestration or utilization machinery and equipment, or waste heat utilization system property.

-LINE 6-TOTAL ADDITIONS TO FEDERAL TAXABLE INCOME.Add lines 2 through 5 and enter the result on line 6.
+LINE 6-TOTAL ADDITIONS TO FEDERAL TAXABLE INCOME.
+Add lines 2 through 5 and enter the result on line 6.